 When it was introduced from Asia, North American trees had no natural defenses against it.
 In the last few decades since Dutch elm disease spread to the United States and Canada, Baltimore Orioles have adapted to environmental conditions and made nests in different species of trees such as maple and cottonwood, but it has led to a slight decrease in the population.

-4. Males’ and females’ feathers are slightly different colors.
+4. The male and female Baltimore oriole’s feathers are slightly different colors

 In many species of songbirds, the males’ feathers are more brightly colored than females’.
 Baltimore Orioles are no different.
 Males have a black head and back, bright orange body and black and white wings.
 Females are more of a yellowish color with gray wings.

-5. They like to perch in high branches.
+5. Baltimore orioles like to perch in high branches

 Baltimore Orioles love tall trees and good vantage points.
 Within their range, they like to perch in the canopy of the tallest trees.
 They search through the leaves, bark, buds and flowers for insects.
 Learning their whistling song and calls can help alert you when one is around.
 Once you hear it, look up in tall treetops to spot a flash of orange.

-6. They can make holes in fruit to drink the juice
+6. Baltimore orioles can make holes in fruit to drink the juice

 While Baltimore orioles eat a lot of insects, they are also fond of fruits and berries.
 They can eat them normally, or engage in a behavior called “gaping”.
 In gaping, they insert their closed beak into the fruit, then open their beak wide to create a hole or channel in the fruit.
 In juicy fruits, the hole they made will fill up with fruit juices that they will lap up.
 Next best thing to a straw!

-7. The female builds a hammock-like hanging nest.
+7. The female Baltimore oriole builds a hammock-like hanging nest

 She collects small fibers which she loops around a forked branch close to the top of a tree’s trunk.
 After making an anchor, she weaves the rest of the nest with materials like grass, vine bark and wool.
 She will sometimes incorporate man-made materials like twine, plastic strips or fishing line.
 The inside of the cup is then lined with soft materials to cushion the eggs.

-9. In the wild, they eat insects, nectar, and fruit.
+9. In the wild, Baltimore orioles eat insects, nectar, and fruit

 These orioles don’t mind sharing feeding sites with others, even during the breeding season.
 Unlike some other birds they don’t bother to defend a large feeding territory, they only chase others away from their immediate nest area.